PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Related Work

 \subsection{Privacy Concerns - First-Person Cameras}

-First-person cameras are well-suited for continuous and unobtrusive recordings, which causes them to be perceived as more \mbox{unsettling} by bystanders~\cite{Denning.2014}.
+First-person cameras are well-suited for continuous and unobtrusive recordings, which causes them to be perceived as unsettling by bystanders~\cite{Denning.2014}.
 Both users' and bystanders' privacy concerns and attitudes towards head-mounted devices with integrated cameras were found to be affected by context, situation, usage intentions~\cite{Koelle.2015}, and user group~\cite{Profita.2016}.
-Hoyle et al.\ showed that the presence and the number of people in a picture, specific objects (e.g., computer displays, ATM cards, physical documents), location, and activity affected whether lifeloggers deemed an image ``shareable''~\cite{Hoyle.2014}.
+Hoyle et al. showed that the presence and the number of people in a picture, specific objects (e.g., computer displays, ATM cards, physical documents), location, and activity affected whether lifeloggers deemed an image ``shareable''~\cite{Hoyle.2014}.
 They also highlighted the need for automatic privacy-preserving mechanisms to detect those elements, as individual sharing decisions are likely to be context-dependent and subjective.
 Their results were partly confirmed by Price et al., who, however, found no significant differences in sharing when a screen was present~\cite{Price.2017}.
-Chowdhury et al.~\cite{Chowdhury.2016a} found that whether lifelogging imagery is suitable for sharing is (in addition to content, scenario, and location) mainly determined by its sensitivity.
+Chowdhury et al.\ found that whether lifelogging imagery is suitable for sharing is (in addition to content, scenario, and location) mainly determined by its sensitivity~\cite{Chowdhury.2016a}.
 Ferdous et al.\ proposed a set of guidelines that, among others, include semi-automatic procedures to determine the sensitivity of captured images according to user-provided preferences~\cite{Ferdous.2017}.
-All of these works underline the privacy-sensitive nature of first-person cameras and the importance of protecting the privacy of users and bystanders.
+All highlight the privacy sensitivity of first-person recordings and the importance of protecting user and bystander privacy.